College of Health Professions

 Study of the neurological bases of speech; etiologies and symptoms of dysarthrias and apraxias; principles of assessment and treatment.

 Advanced study of the acquired aphasias and commonly co-occuring motor speech disorders; critical analysis of research literature.
-(PR: Permission of instructor) Advanced study of the acquired aphasia; critical analysis of research literature.
+(PR: Permission of instructor)

 Advanced study of the development of language; language sampling procedures, analysis and application.